 The Best Time to Visit North Myrtle Beach

-When visiting the Myrtle Beach area growing up, we typically visited in July or August.
-On this most recent trip, however, we went during early June.
-The weather was warm but not extremely hot, and the water was already warming up.
-Although it’s slightly rainier in the Myrtle Beach area in June, the mild weather is ideal for a family vacation with kids.
-The crowds are also much more reasonable if you visit in May or early June.
-I would definitely go to North Myrtle Beach in early June again!
+The most popular time for families to visit Myrtle Beach is typically during the summer from June-August.
+Weather-wise, our favorite time to visit Myrtle Beach is in June.
+It’s warm but not unbearably hot, and the water is warming up.
+Although it can be a little rainier in Myrtle Beach in June, the mild weather is ideal for a family beach vacation with kids.
+The crowds are also much more reasonable in late spring or early fall.

 How to Get to North Myrtle Beach

-My family was meeting us from eastern Pennsylvania and made the 11 hour drive there.
-We always drove to Myrtle Beach growing up and eventually got used to those long road trips.
+Flying and driving are the two most popular ways to get to the Myrtle Beach area.
+My family was meeting us from eastern Pennsylvania and made the 11 hour drive to North Myrtle Beach.
 Since my husband was working and it was just my son and I coming from Pittsburgh for this trip, we opted to fly this time.
-(And it was so easy that I’m going to have trouble making that drive next time.)
+(And it was so easy that I’m going to have trouble making that drive on our next trip to North Myrtle Beach.)

 The Myrtle Beach International Airport offers a number of different flights and discount carriers.
-Spirit and Allegiant are two airlines that specifically fly nonstop from Pittsburgh.
+Spirit and Allegiant are two airlines that specifically have nonstop flights from Pittsburgh to Myrtle Beach.
 We flew Allegiant this time, based on the flight prices and times and had a great experience with the no frills airline.
+The distance from the Myrtle Beach airport to North Myrtle Beach is about 20 miles or a 30 minute drive.

 The Myrtle Beach International Airport is fairly small, making it easy to navigate.
 The Myrtle Beach airport is about a 30 minute drive from North Myrtle Beach.